osism/newstime/README.md

 information.
 In the process of a release, the details from the newstime are transferred to the release notes.

+* [2023-06-12] From now on, the ``osism-update-manager`` script ignores existing Ansible installations on the system and only uses Ansible versions supported by ``osism-update-manager`` in a virtual Python environment.
+This avoids recurring conflicts when updating the manager in the future.
+An operator is now free to use any Ansible version for other things on the manager without causing problems when updating the manager services.

 * [2023-06-12] All Ansible collections and playbooks from OSISM itself has been upgraded to Ansible v8.